OutSystems/docs-howtos/src/devops/migrate-to-firebase-plugins/intro.md

 While the unsupported plugin has only one block, **FirebaseCloudMessaging**, the supported plugin has two: **NotificationsHandler** and **NotificationDialog**.

-The NotificationsHandler block is the equivalent to the FirebaseCloudMessaging block (for more info regarding the NotificationDialog block, check the [plugin's documentation page](https://success.outsystems.com/Documentation/11/Extensibility_and_Integration/Mobile_Plugins/Firebase_Plugins?_gl=1*1npdtum*_ga*NzExODMwOTM4LjE2NTE3NDI2Nzk.*_ga_ZD4DTMHWR2*MTY1NzAzNzk4My42OC4xLjE2NTcwMzgwMjYuMTc.)).
-In the following table, we list each block’s client actions and events, as well as how they relate to each other.
+The NotificationsHandler block is the equivalent to the FirebaseCloudMessaging block.
+Learn more about the NotificationDialog block in the [plugin's documentation page](https://success.outsystems.com/Documentation/11/Extensibility_and_Integration/Mobile_Plugins/Firebase_Plugins/Firebase_Cloud_Messaging_plugin).

+The following table lists each of the block’s client actions and events, as well as how they relate to each other.

 Firebase Mobile (unsupported) | Firebase CM Compat R&D (unsupported) | Cloud Messaging Plugin (supported) |
 | --------------------------- | ------------------------------------ | ---------------------------------- |